phalcon/blog/_posts/2026-05-12-phalcon-llms-v5-and-v6-alpha.md

 We keep doing what's working.
 LLMs stay in the loop, doing the grunt work and the deep digging.
 More bug fixes, faster turnaround on feature requests, continued modernization.

-*We're not handing the framework over to a machine*.
+To make it abundantly clear: **We're not handing the framework over to a machine**.
 Every change still gets reviewed, tested, and argued about by humans before it lands.
 What's changed is how fast we can investigate, prototype, and verify - and how deep we can dig into problems that used to be too expensive to chase.

 For a team this size, working on a framework this old and this big, that shift is the whole game.
 It's the difference between "we'll get to it eventually" and "we got to it last week."